Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 >
 > ---
 >
 > Zeke walked out of the Praetorium with Pandoria trailing behind.
 A few soldiers at the edge of the square watched the inhabitants play and gathered around the center.
-He stopped and looked at them, "_I'm sorry.
+He stopped and looked at them, but his mind wasn't on them, "_I'm sorry.
 It's all my fault._"
 >
 > She shook her head. exclaimed excitedly, "Actually, I'm glad!"
 >